nrwl/nx/docs/react/cli/daemon.md

 EXPERIMENTAL: Nx Daemon

-The Daemon is not currently running you can start it manually by running the following command:

-npx nx daemon:start
+The Nx Daemon is a local server which runs in the background in order to intelligently cache information about the workspace's project graph.

 ## Usage